vault27/Foundation/paloalto.md

 - Remote-user-to-site VPN: SSL
 - Large scale VPN (LSVPN) - This deployment uses the Palo Alto Networks GlobalProtect LSVPN.
 It provides a scalable mechanism to provide a hub-and-spoke VPN for up to 1,024 branch offices

+All tunnels are configured in Network section

+### IPSec tunnels

 How traffic is routed:

 - Option 1: You create a tunnel, no IPs, you create static routes specifing only interface, and it works
 - Option 2: You create a tunnel, configure IPs on both ends, use dynamic routing or static routing, and it works
-- Option 3: You create a tunnel, configure Proxy-IDs, and it works, without IPs, without routing - policy based VPN - only with third party devices, legacy
+- Option 3: You create a tunnel, configure Proxy-IDs, and it works, without IPs, without routing - policy based VPN - only with third party devices, legacy - as I understand does not work on Palo Alto to Palo Alto

-All tunnels are configured in Network section

-Site-to-site VPN concepts
+Concepts

 - The tunnel interface must belong to a security zone to apply policy, and it must be assigned to a virtual router
 - Tunnel interface and the physical interface are assigned to the same virtual router
 - Tunnel interface can be in VPN zone and physical interface in External zone, for example
 - An IP address is only required if you want to enable tunnel monitoring or if you are using a dynamic routing protocol to route traffic across the tunnel
 - With dynamic routing, the tunnel IP address serves as the next hop IP address for routing traffic to the VPN tunnel
-- ALl tunnels require IPsec and Crypto Profiles for Phase 1 and Phase 2 connectivity
+- All tunnels require IPsec and Crypto Profiles for Phase 1 and Phase 2 connectivity
 - Route-based VPNs - virtual router decides where to send what
 - On Palo Alto OSPF works without enabling GRE....somehow
 - Monitor profile can be used to monitor IPSec tunnel or next hop device, failover action is available
 - The tunnel comes up only when there is interesting traffic destined to the tunnel

-### Policy-based VPN and Proxy-ID
+#### Policy-based VPN and Proxy-ID

 - Palo Alto to Palo Alto policy based VPN is not supported
 - Policy-based VPN only for connection with third party devices, old ones, you must configure a local and remote Proxy ID for them